ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 q, logev = VI(logp, x₀, S = 200, iterations = 1000, Stest = 2000, test_every = 20)
 ```

 If the test ELBO at the current iteration is small than in the previous iteration, it is printed out in red colour.
+An additional example can be found here [Monitoring ELBO](@ref).

 !!! note